swustdyd/simple-project-cli/src/demos/1.0/README.md

 - README.md

 # Usege
-- into server
+- into the directory `server`
 - run `npm run s:dev` to start server
-- into client
+- into the directory `client`
-- run `npm run c:dll` to packge the third dependencies into 'public/dist/dll'
+- run `npm run c:dll` to packge the third dependencies into the `public/dist/dll`
 - run `npm run c:dev` to start client
+- then open `http://localhost:3000/dist/index.html` to see the result